Overview

 LEAD GENERATION

 Our Firm pays for lead generation services through other third parties.
 In exchange for these services, we pay a fee.
+Lead

-individual advisors within a selected state or region.
-These passive websites may enable prospective clients to
+within a selected state or region.
+These passive websites may enable prospective clients to contact an advisor via electronic

-contact an advisor via electronic mail, telephone, or other contact information.
-Clients who find our Firm this way
+mail, telephone, or other contact information.
+Clients who find our Firm this way do not pay more for their services than

-do not pay more for their services than Clients referred in any other fashion.
-There is no direct solicitation of Clients
+Clients referred in any other fashion.
+There is no direct solicitation of Clients for the IAR by the lead generation service.

 BENCHMARK MY PLAN, LLC

-The firm utilizes a third-party administrative support provider for general marketing coordination and
+The firm utilizes a third-party administrative support provider for general marketing coordination and meeting

-or receive compensation contingent on any advisory relationship, assets, or transactions.
+contingent on any advisory relationship, assets, or transactions.

 OTHER PROFESSIONALS

 Our Firm may refer business to estate planning attorneys, accountants, insurance brokers, and other professionals.
+However,

-However, we do not receive monetary or other material compensation for referring Clients to such professionals.
+we do not receive monetary or other material compensation for referring Clients to such professionals.
+We also do not pay

-We also do not pay any person or firm commissions or other items of material value when referring Clients to us.
-If
+any person or firm commissions or other items of material value when referring Clients to us.
+If we receive or offer an

-we receive or offer an introduction to a Client, we do not pay or earn a referral fee, nor are there established quid
+introduction to a Client, we do not pay or earn a referral fee, nor are there established quid pro quo arrangements.
+Each

-pro quo arrangements.
-Each Client can accept or deny such referral or subsequent services.
+Client can accept or deny such referral or subsequent services.

 ITEM 15 - CUSTODY

 Regulators have defined custody as having access or control over Client funds or securities.
-As it applies to our
+As it applies to our Firm, we do

-Firm, we do not have physical custody of funds or securities.
+not have physical custody of funds or securities.

 FEE DEDUCTION

-Our Firm is deemed to have constructive custody over those Client accounts where it can deduct our fees directly
+Our Firm is deemed to have constructive custody over those Client accounts where it can deduct our fees directly from the

-from the Client account.
-If we comply with certain regulatory requirements, this constructive custody does not
+Client account.
+If we comply with certain regulatory requirements, this constructive custody does not mandate that our Firm

-mandate that our Firm undergo a surprise audit for those accounts.
-Our Clients receive account statements directly
+undergo a surprise audit for those accounts.
+Our Clients receive account statements directly from the qualified Custodian

-from the qualified Custodian at least quarterly.
-Our Firm may send Clients quarterly reports that our Firm produces
+at least quarterly.
+Our Firm may send Clients quarterly reports that our Firm produces using a portfolio accounting system.

 We strongly urge our Clients to compare such reports with the statements received from the qualified Custodian.

-Furthermore, when our Firm calculates our investment management fees and instructs the Custodian to remit these
+Furthermore, when our Firm calculates our investment management fees and instructs the Custodian to remit these fees to

 STANDING LETTERS OF AUTHORIZATION (“SLOA”)

-Additionally, our Firm is deemed to have custody of the Client’s funds or securities when you have standing
+Additionally, our Firm is deemed to have custody of the Client’s funds or securities when you have standing authorizations

-Authorization (“SLOA”) and, under that SLOA, it authorizes us to designate the amount or timing of transfers with
+under that SLOA, it authorizes us to designate the amount or timing of transfers with the Custodian.
+The SEC has set forth

-the Custodian.
-The SEC has set forth standards to protect your assets in such situations, which we follow.
-We do
+standards to protect your assets in such situations, which we follow.
+We do not have a beneficial interest in any of the

-not have a beneficial interest in any of the accounts we are deemed to have Custody of where SLOAs are on file.
+accounts we are deemed to have Custody of where SLOAs are on file.
+In addition, account statements reflecting all activity

-In addition, account statements reflecting all activity on the account(s) are delivered directly from the qualified
+on the account(s) are delivered directly from the qualified Custodian to each Client or the Client’s independent

-those statements and are urged to compare the statements against reports received from us.
-When you have
+representative at least monthly.
+You should carefully review those statements and are urged to compare the statements

-questions about your account statements, contact us, your Advisor, or the qualified Custodian preparing the
+against reports received from us.
+When you have questions about your account statements, contact us, your Advisor, or the

 ITEM 16 - INVESTMENT DISCRETION